ilmarohma/berlatih-php/README.md

 learn more about function, logic and algorithm

 ## Week2-Task4
-learn class (Create new class, Inheritance)
+Intro to Object Oriented Programming in PHP (Create new class, Inheritance)

 ## Week2-Task5
 Learn MySQL (Create database, create table, insert data to table, and some simple read and update queries)